Sela-Omer/Contamination-Detection-Small-LM/README.md

 ## Abstract

-CDD (Contamination Detection via output Distribution) identifies data contamination by measuring the peakedness of a model's sampled outputs.
-We study the conditions under which this approach succeeds and fails on small language models (70M–410M parameters).
-Using controlled contamination experiments on GSM8K, HumanEval, and MATH, we find that CDD is unreliable: it performs at chance level in the majority of contaminated conditions, while simpler probability-based methods (perplexity, Min-k% Prob) consistently detect the contamination.
-CDD only succeeds when training produces memorization strong enough to collapse the output distribution — a condition that parameter-efficient fine-tuning often prevents.
+CDD, or Contamination Detection via output Distribution, identifies data contamination by measuring the peakedness of a model's sampled outputs.
+We study the conditions under which this approach succeeds and fails on small language models ranging from 70M to 410M parameters.
+Using controlled contamination experiments on GSM8K, HumanEval, and MATH, we find that CDD's effectiveness depends critically on whether fine-tuning produces verbatim memorization.
+In the majority of conditions we test, CDD performs at chance level even when the data is verifiably contaminated and detectable by simpler methods.
+We show that probability-based methods, specifically perplexity and Min-k% Prob, outperform CDD in all conditions where any method exceeds chance, suggesting that CDD's peakedness-based approach is insufficient for contamination detection in small language models.
+Code will be made available upon publication.

-## Key Findings

-- CDD performs at chance in 22 out of 27 tested conditions (3 FT methods × 3 contamination levels × 3 datasets), while perplexity and Min-k% Prob exceed chance in 24–25 conditions
-- Probability-based methods detect contamination even at the lowest contamination level (c=1), where CDD provides zero signal
-- The pattern holds across mathematical reasoning (GSM8K), code generation (HumanEval), and competition mathematics (MATH)

 ## Setup